By David Tomas, on 27 January 2022

 1. Audience Network’s Improved Location Filters

-- URL domains and apps.
-You can upload a blacklist of specific websites and apps where you do not want your ad to be displayed.
+- URL domains and apps: You can upload a blacklist of specific websites and apps where you do not want your ad to be displayed.

-Together with Audience Network’s traditional double checking system (automation + human revision), this new feature gives you control over the context in which your ads are displayed.
+This new feature gives you control over the context in which your ads are displayed.

 To activate this feature, all you have to do is click on Show Advanced Audience Network Options when configuring your campaign locations.
-Then go to Explore to select the categories you want to block or Activate Blacklist for Audience Network to restrict specific places.
+Then, go to Explore to select the categories you want to block or Activate Blacklist for Audience Network to restrict specific places.